 Sadly there is no denying it.
 I am getting older.
-It’s no longer socially acceptable to wear my hair in two plaits (yes, it was once, I have very unruly hair and sometimes it just needs to stop it).
+It’s no longer socially acceptable to wear my hair in two plaits (I have very unruly hair and sometimes it just needs to STOP).
 I’m also not sure I can carry off a jumpsuit or those trendy overall things everyone is wearing, but then I’m not a Ghostbuster nor do I live in Hackney and so that might not be an age thing.
 More of a hipster thing.
-And I am definitely not a hipster, even though I’m partial to a kale crisp.

 This weekend I will wistfully watch Glastonbury on telly and see friends’

 happy smug Facebook posts – featuring pictures of idyllic fields, masses of flags and giant straw statues.
-They will rave about festival food (Glastonbury has the best burrito I’ve ever eaten – worth the queue) and no doubt will raise many a cup of Brothers Bar ‘shit I can’t feel my legs’ cider.
+They will rave about festival food (Glastonbury has the best burrito I’ve ever eaten) and no doubt will raise many a cup of Brothers Bar ‘shit I can’t feel my legs’ cider.
 Lucky beggars.

 I cycle to and from the train station and everyday do the mad dash to collect my kids from the nursery we pay £7000 an hour for (slight exaggeration but it’s daylight robbery).
 So I feel this travel panic every day, and my journey home is always made worse by the constant need to pee.
 I blame pregnancy for this.
 I feel like my kids did some mission impossible shit when they were hanging out in my uterus and fitted a band around my bladder making it impossible to hold anything more than a shot of water.
 I also am now unable to jump on a bouncy castle without clenching and have recently discovered there is no graceful way to exit one of those inflated colourful bastards.

-Between pregnancy and age my body has gone through the mill.
+With pregnancy and general ageing, my body has gone through the mill.
 My boobs are no longer supported by my bra, they’re constrained.
 When I take off my lady scaffolding at night, it’s like letting down a tray table on a plane.
-In the morning, pre make up, I look a bit like Yoda after a big night – all wrinkly and a weird shade of pond green.
-Except Yoda is much more zen and doesn’t give a shit about dark circles.
-I on the other hand have just spent £25 on Touche Éclat to try and paint away the bags under my eyes.
-Ugh.
-AND, while I’m on a roll, I have more stretch marks on my tummy than Mick Jagger’s ballbag.
+I have more stretch marks on my tummy than Mick Jagger’s ballbag.
 But I grew two humans in there so I win.
 Suck it Jagger.

 Hmmm.
-I’m in danger of becoming a cliche here aren’t I. A moaning mummy.
-Joking aside, I’m proud of every single one of those stretch marks.
+I’m in danger of becoming a cliche here aren’t I. Joking aside, I’m proud of every single one of those stretch marks.
 They remind me that I have grown two wonderful little beauties.
-Hopefully they will go to Glastonbury in the future – when it’s held on a series of clouds in Galaxy Sixty-Twix, ran by Michael Eavis’s cryogenically frozen head and headlined by Beyonce’s twins.
+Hopefully, they will go to Glastonbury in the future – when it’s held on a series of clouds in Galaxy Sixty-Twix, ran by Michael Eavis’s cryogenically frozen head and headlined by Beyonce’s twins.
 Maybe I’ll even go with them, give that She Wee another crack.